cacttus/Loft/README.md

 * Make sure to install OpenAL
 	* Windows google the openAL installer and run the installer
 	* Linux install via package manager
-	TODO: we can add the DLL here for windows ..
-Linux ..
+		* TODO: add the DLL here for windows

 # How to Run

+* Note: MonoDevelop is no longer working for this.
+Use VSCode or Mono on Linux

 1. Visual Studio

 	* Open Solution (.sln), F5.

-2. MonoDevelop

-	* Go to MonoDevelop.com and follow the steps to install it.

-	* The package manager in MonoDevelop should detect the correct OpenTK packages.
-The newest versions of OpenTK aren't compatible, probably due to .NET version.
-I selected v3.1.

-3. VSCode + OmniSharp
+2. VSCode + OmniSharp

 	* This is for OmniSharp.
 There is also an extension that lets you debug with Mono on a server.